GabriIT/flexbo-en/README.md

 - A Flexbo website, dokku dployed flexbo-en with persistent storage
 - Server backed in Go to manage Postgresql db
 - server_resend is a Express server to forward email from the website

+-Added Procfile to run in container server_resend/forward,js -Both server_resend and media are served through buildpack node

+# Pending
+-For Server, Go App for Postgresql I will need to add it as well